-Our landing page definition is this: a web page that is specifically designed to prompt visitors to take a single ‘next action.’
+A landing page is a page on a website that is specifically designed to prompt visitors to take a single ‘next action.’

 That goal ‘next action’ is defined as the point of conversion – whether it be to sign up for an email newsletter, register for an event, download a lead magnet, sign up for a training course, etc. Therefore, your landing page’s conversion rate is the percentage of visitors that make it over the finish line and take the ‘next action’ that you hoped they’d take.
 So if you’re wondering, “what is a landing page used for?” – it’s used to convert web traffic.
 (It really is that simple).

-- In order to take a (single) action
+- In order to take a desired action

 Where that traffic comes from and how you get them to the page can vary a great deal.
 Perhaps you’re sending traffic from your business’ Facebook page, from an email newsletter, from a blog post, Facebook ad, Google AdWords campaign, etc. It really doesn’t matter.

-What matters is that anytime you’re directing web traffic to a destination, you’ll need a dedicated landing page meaning that you’re able to steer that web traffic towards taking an action that’s valuable for your business.
+What matters is that anytime you’re directing web traffic to a destination, you’ll need a dedicated landing page.
+This means you’re able to steer that web traffic towards taking an action that’s valuable for your business.

-Of course, that definition covers a lot of different kinds of pages.
+Of course, our landing page definition covers a lot of different kinds of pages.
 What’s more, the same exact page might be a landing page or not depending on how you use it.

 Let’s play a quick game of “Landing Page or Not a Landing Page?” and consider some potentially tricky examples.